MinuraSilva/SentencePredictor/readme.md

 Data Source: [Cook County Government Open Data](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u)

+## Links to Notebooks
+1. [Data Cleaning](https://github.com/MinuraSilva/Sentencing/blob/master/Sentencing_data_cleaning.ipynb) - A lot of code but not much interesting here.
+2. [Exploratory Data Analysis](https://nbviewer.jupyter.org/github/MinuraSilva/Sentencing/blob/master/Exploratory_data_analysis.ipynb) - This is the link to nbviewer for dynamically displaying the file hosted on this repository.
+This has a lot of nice plots and analysis.
+3. [Predictive Model](https://github.com/MinuraSilva/Sentencing/blob/master/Model_prediction.ipynb) - This is a model to predict the sentence for a given crime.

 ## A Story of [Race,] Crime and Punishment
 This Exploratory Data Analysis attempts to display interesting trends found in the Cook County [Sentencing Dataset](https://datacatalog.cookcountyil.gov/Courts/Sentencing/tg8v-tm6u) including those on race, age, and gender.<br><br>
 Before we dive into the data, this is a brief excerpt of Cook County taken from [Wikipedia]((https://en.wikipedia.org/wiki/Cook_County,_Illinois)):